git-ecosystem/git-credential-manager/docs/development.md

 0. `region_enter`: describes a region (e.g. a timer for a section of code that is interesting) on entry
 0. `region_leave`: describes a region on leaving
+0. `data`: records a thread- and region-local key/value pair
+0. `data_json`: records a thread- and region-local structured JSON value

 You can read more about each of these format targets in the [corresponding section][trace2-events] of Git's Trace2 API documentation.